 Courses Recently Taught

 This course studies national economic performance.
 Building upon the microeconomic theories of consumer and producer behavior developed in ECON 101, the course introduces models that focus on the questions of unemployment, inflation and growth.
 Topics covered include measurement of national income and inflation, macroeconomic models, saving and investment, money and banking, fiscal and monetary policy, and international trade and finance.
-This course is required for economics majors.
+This course is required for the major.
 Prerequisite: ECON 101.
 Offered every spring semester.